dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 ___
 The comparison of the age of Iceland population from 1990 to 2020 is presented in the chart.
 Overall, there were more middle aged population , and most groups decreased over these 2 decades.

-It is clear that  middle aged population(aging from 25 to 54 years old), was the majority over the period, climbing steadily from just over 30% to nearly 50%.
+It is clear that  the percentage of group aging from 15 to 24 years substantially dropped by around 15% during these 2 decades .
+Likely, the percentage of group aging from 0 to 14 years decreased steadily from about 25% in 1990 to just below 20% in 2020 , while  the percentage of group aging from 55 to  64 years old decreased from about 5% over the same period.

-By contrast, the percentage of group aging from 15 to 24 years substantially dropped by around 15% during these 2 decades .
-Likely, the percentage of group aging from 0 to 14 years decreased steadily from about 25% in 1990 to just below 20% in 2020 , while  the percentage of group aging from 55 to  64 years old decreased from about 5%
+By contrast, middle aged population(aging from 25 to 54 years old), was the majority over the periodA climbing steadily from just over 30% to nearly 50%.